What is Disc Replacement?

 They fit like two cylinders, one inside the other.
 They are connected by end plates made from collagen.

 Discs tend to dehydrate as we age.
 They become increasingly stiff, which results in the disc being less compressible.
-This is a normal part of aging; however, in some people, the disc begins to break down, leading to pain in the back, thorax, or neck.
+This is a normal part of aging; however, the disc begins to break down in some people, leading to pain in the back, thorax, or neck.

 Part of the problem with a herniated disc is age.
 Discs work best when they are hydrated and, while the disc is 80 percent water at birth, this number goes way down as we age to less than 50 percent by 90 years of age.
 The elastin, which makes the tissues stretchable, also changes with age by undergoing chemical cross-linking.
 It makes the elastin less stretchy.
 Daily activities put pressure on the annulus, which eventually breaks down.

 A herniated disc can also be caused by an injury such as a fall, a motor vehicle accident, or a sports-related injury.
-In such cases, even young people can suffer from a herniated disc when they had a normal functioning disc before the injury.
+In such cases, even young people can suffer from a herniated disc when they normally function before the injury.

-Other causes of a herniated disc include a sudden heavy strain on the low back, such as that that happens with heavy lifting.
+Other causes of a herniated disc include a sudden heavy strain on the low back, which happens with heavy lifting.
 A sudden twisting motion can result in disc herniation.
 Even a strong sneeze can result in damage to the annulus and a bulging or herniated disc.

 Repetitive motion activities that involve lifting and using the lower back, especially with poor lifting habits or jobs that involve a long exposure to vibration, can cause a gradual breakdown of the annulus and a herniated disc.